Can You Raise Your Credit Score By 100 Points in 30 Days?

 Option 2.
 Apply for a new credit card

-Applying for a new credit card is also a tactic that could reduce your credit utilization ratio.
+Applying for a new credit card is another way to reduce your credit utilization ratio.
 By adding a new line of credit, you’re essentially boosting your overall credit line, which can help if you’re unable to quickly pay down existing credit card debt.

 Before you apply, determine the following: